sbrenner132/cs103a-cpa02/README.md

 ```

 Which will start the application in a state that requires reload upon any changes to server-side code.

+From there, you can visit the application locally at `localhost:3000`, unless you specified a different port.

 ## Relevant Screenshots